rumlingd/mobius_on-premise_doc/source/image_about-tech.rst

 |mobvis_image| comes with a model for keywords that the computer can see in a given image.
 Our over 5000 keywords have different levels of granularity.
 It differs between people and no people but also on a lower level between men and women.
-Given one image as an input, the model returns the keywords for the objects it detected with highest confidence.
+Given one image as an input, the model returns the keywords for the categories together with the confidence of the algorithm in the result.

 .. image::
    data/keywords_tree.png